bvggies/ai_foodrecomendation/README.md

 - 📅 **Meal Planner**: Plan your meals for the week with an interactive calendar.
 Add breakfast, lunch, dinner, and snacks
 - 🎨 **Modern UI**: Beautiful, responsive design with smooth animations

+## 🚀 Quick Start (Local Development)

+For local development without a database, the app will use localStorage.
+For production deployment with PostgreSQL, see [DEPLOYMENT.md](./DEPLOYMENT.md).

 ## 🚀 Getting Started

 ### Prerequisites